Nursing and Healthcare Administration MSN

 Typical positions include front line and executive leadership in nursing and along service lines, project management, and quality assurance.
 In addition, students who complete this program have solid preparation for further education at the graduate level.

-The program will be offered as a mixed methodology that combines distance education (online coursework), clinical practicums and an on-campus immersion session each year.
+The program will be offered as an online program with annual immersion sessions.
 The immersion weekend gathering of the Nursing and Healthcare Administration cohort is designed to begin the socialization into the leadership community by establishing contacts with fellow students and guest speakers.
 The educational sessions will feature expert speakers who will discuss hot topics facing the nursing and healthcare administration leaders.

 For more information, please contact the program director, Mr. Bill Duffy RN MJ CNOR FAAN at firstname.lastname@example.org or 708 216 9274.